Cloud albedo

 Cloud albedo is a measure of the albedo or reflectivity of a cloud.
 Clouds regulate the amount of solar radiation absorbed by a planet and its solar surface irradiance.
 Generally, increased cloud cover correlates to a higher albedo and a lower absorption of solar energy.
 Cloud albedo strongly influences the Earth's energy budget, accounting for approximately half of Earth's albedo.
-Cloud albedo depends on the total mass of water, the size and shape of the droplets or particles and their distribution in space.
-Thick clouds (such as stratocumulus) reflect a large amount of incoming solar radiation, translating to a high albedo.
-Thin clouds (such as cirrus) tend to transmit more solar radiation and, therefore, have a low albedo.
-Changes in cloud albedo caused by variations in cloud properties have a significant effect on global climate.
+Cloud albedo is influenced by the conditions of cloud formation and variations in cloud albedo depend on the total mass of water, the size and shape of the droplets or particles and their distribution in space.
+Thick clouds reflect a large amount of incoming solar radiation, translating to a high albedo.
+Thin clouds tend to transmit more solar radiation and, therefore, have a low albedo.
+Changes in cloud albedo caused by variations in cloud properties have a significant effect on global climate, having the ability to spiral into feedback loops.

 Cloud condensation nuclei and cloud albedo

-On a microscopic scale, clouds are formed through the condensation of water on cloud condensation nuclei, such as pollution and aerosol particles.
+On a microscopic scale, clouds are formed through the condensation of water on cloud condensation nuclei.
+These nuclei are aerosols such as dust or sea salt but also include certain forms of pollution.
+Nuclei come from a variety of natural or anthropogenic sources.
+For example dust can arise from windblown desserts or from human agricultural or construction activities, similarly even pollutants like VOCs or sulfates may be emitted by plant life or volcanic activity respectively.
 The size, concentration, structure, and chemical composition of these particles influence cloud albedo.
-For example, black carbon aerosol particles absorb more solar radiation and sulfate aerosol reflects more solar radiation.
-Smaller particles form smaller cloud droplets, which tend to decrease precipitation efficiency of a cloud, increasing cloud albedo.
+For example, black carbon aerosol particles absorb more solar radiation and sulfate aerosols reflects more solar radiation.
+Smaller particles form smaller cloud droplets, which tend to decrease precipitation efficiency of a cloud and increasing cloud albedo.
 Additionally, more cloud condensation nuclei increases the size of a cloud and the amount of reflected solar radiation.

 Causes of cloud albedo variation

-Cloud albedo on a planet varies from less than 10% to more than 90% and depends on drop sizes, liquid water or ice content, thickness of the cloud, solar zenith angle, etc.
+Cloud albedo on a planet varies from less than 10% to more than 90% and depends on liquid water/ice content, thickness of the cloud, droplet sizes, solar zenith angle, etc.

-Liquid Water Path
+Water content

-A cloud's liquid water path varies with changing cloud droplet size, which may alter the behavior of clouds and their albedo.
-The variations of the albedo of typical clouds in the atmosphere are dominated by the column amount of liquid water and ice in the cloud.
-The smaller the drops and the greater the liquid water content, the greater the cloud albedo, if all other factors are constant.
+Higher liquid water and ice content in a cloud increases its albedo, which is the dominant factor in determining the cloud's reflectivity.
+The change in albedo is greater for clouds with less water content to start with and larger clouds begin to receive diminishing returns with increased content.
+Water content taking the form of ice is common in high altitude clouds such as cirrus.

+Cloud thickness

+Thicker clouds have a higher albedo than thinner ones.
+In fact thick clouds and thin clouds will occasionally respond differently to differences in other factors such as droplet size.
+Clouds that tend to be thicker and have higher albedos include cumulus, stratocumulus, and cumulonimbus clouds.